bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

    is abstract; the constructor will raise ``NotImplementedError`` if you call it.

+   :class:`RenderTarget` defines the common behaviour of all the 2D render targets.
+It makes it possible to draw 2D entities like sprites, shapes, text without using any OpenGL command directly.

+   A :class:`RenderTarget` is also able to use views (:class:`View`), which are some kind of 2D cameras.
+With views you can globally scroll, rotate or zoom everything that is drawn, without having to transform every single entity.

+   On top of that, render targets are still able to render direct OpenGL stuff.
+It is even possible to mix together OpenGL calls and regular SFML drawing commands.
+When doing so, make sure that OpenGL states are not messed up by calling the :meth:`push_gl_states`/:meth:`pop_gl_states` methods.

    .. attribute:: default_view
    .. attribute:: height
    .. attribute:: size